nadavvoloch/DatalLeakageOSN/README.md

 # DatalLeakageOSN
-All of the files can be uploaded to a web server and run as a website, or downloaded and run localy
+All of the files can be uploaded to a web server and run as a website, or downloaded and run locally